vstoykovbg/make-random-seed/README.md

 Make secure passphrases
 =====

-I am keeping it for educational purposes, as example of bad user experience (the user needs to enter random stuff multiple times, instead at once; the seed does not have a valid checksum).
+I am keeping it for educational purposes, as an example of bad user experience (the user needs to enter random stuff multiple times, instead of at once; the seed does not have a valid checksum).
+However, the code can be interesting, especially the algorithm of producing random numbers in range - `random_in_range()`.

  :point_right: This is my new key stretching script: [Doubleslow Keystretcher](https://github.com/vstoykovbg/doubleslow)